silvio2804/silvio2804/README.md

 ## Hi there 👋
 Hi all, I'm Silvio Venturino.
 I'm a master degree **cybersecurity** student at University of Salerno.
 In my career I took part in many university projects like:
-* Web application with old java servlet, HTML5 and CSS, js
+* Web application with old *java servlet*, HTML5 and CSS, js
-* Spring Boot back-end for neonatal hospitals, using Maven builder, Spring Data JPA..
+* *Spring Boot* back-end for neonatal hospitals, using Maven builder, Spring Data JPA..
-* Refactory of a music web platform, using some design pattern like Singleton, Facade, Builder
+* Refactory of a music web platform, using some *design patterns* like Singleton, Facade, Builder
-* MySQL database for implementing a bank system
+* *MySQL database* for implementing a bank system
-* Question and answers platform using a MongoDB database, obtained by a cleaning process of a dataset.
+* Question and answers platform using a *MongoDB database*, obtained by a cleaning process of a dataset.
-* Iot Security project implementing a C++ client on ESP32 Board and a MQTT server using TLS.
+* Iot Security project implementing a C++ client on *ESP32 Board* and a *MQTT* server using TLS.

-Besides IT, my I like reading a lot, watching anime, listening rap/pop music and travelling.
+Besides IT, my I like:
+* reading a lot :books:, watching anime 🎦, listening rap/pop music 🎵 and travelling 🗺️;
-I love dogs and all animals in general.
+* I love dogs and all animals in general :dog:
+* eating italian food :it:

-My heroes and source of inspiration are Cristiano Ronaldo and Muhammad Ali.
+My heroes and source of **inspiration** are Cristiano Ronaldo ⚽ and Muhammad Ali 🥊 : and Snowden 💻.

-## My Skills
+## My Skills :mag_right:

 ### Programming languages
 <!--![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)